 As a way to thank Musashi for his sacrifice, Ai and Zen leave earth on a spaceship to take Musashi's place as upolders of justice in the universe.

 It heavily relies upon standardized character; SFX are good budget, era & genre-wise.
 Many episodes revolve around personality or psychological conflicts.
 Character development (as in many Japanese cartoon of the era ) is rather wooden and stereotypical.
 Still better than some Toho or Daiei production upto that date.
 However, it's still men in suit & garage sale toys ( 100x more like The Mysterians than Final wars ).
-In at least one episode whom ought to be 30 meters tall giants fighting in a cave look 110% like men in suit wrestling on the grass.
+In at least one episode whom ought to be 30 meter tall giants fighting in a cave look 110% like men in suit wrestling on the grass.
+An English dubbed partial adaptation exists as Attack Of The Super Monsters.

 Was this review helpful to you?